nextflow-io/nextflow/docs/operator.rst

 spread
 ---------

+.. warning:: This operator is deprecated.
+See `combine`_ instead.

 The ``spread`` operator combines the items emitted by the source channel with all the values in an array or a ``Collection`` object specified as the operator argument.
 For example::